 What do you think is being assessed in the CCA?

 Although all tests and questionnaires are inherently limited, the CCA is a reliable and valid method for assessing competencies.
 Compared to how doctors were assessed in the past, it is also fair.
 The University relies on the CCA to ensure students are safe to pass into the next stage of their learning.
 Some students become pre-occupied with the fact that many (but not all) of the interactions are with ‘simulated’ patients (i.e. actors), resulting in a ‘fake’ interaction.
 They may think that they themselves are required to ‘act’ and pretend, rather than remain natural and genuine.
 For example, they often carry misconceptions about how they should show empathy, eg. saying ‘I am sorry to hear that’ is sympathy and not advisable.
-Research shows that cognitive empathy which verbally reflects what the patient is going through, is more effective).
+Research shows that cognitive empathy which verbally reflects what the patient is going through, is more effective..
 More junior students also may not realise that the CCA also (indirectly) assesses their basic clinical science knowledge; i.e. they need to know ‘what’ to ask as well as ‘how’ to ask.
 CCAs also assess whether a student is able to think about and discern what could be going on and how to help, while listening and empathising and engaging in a patient-centred manner.

 What are your thoughts on the margin by which you failed?